 Finding planters for Snake Plants are fun.
-Because they go for so long without water, you can get away with stylish planters without holes in the bottom.
-If you do, make sure you put in those rocks at the bottom for drainage.
+Because they go for so long without water, you can get kinda sorta away with stylish planters without holes in the bottom.
+If you do, make sure you put in rocks at the bottom for drainage.
 They look super slick in minimal while ceramic planters on those midcentury modern plant stands you see all over Instagram.
-I guess plastic works well too if your Sansevieria isn’t into selfies (Sylvia’s not).
+I guess plastic works well too if your plant isn’t into selfies (Sylvia’s not).

 If you liked this post, head over to my other plant portraits for possible toxic plants to pets that I talk about.
 People seem to like these posts.